-- Slightly bend your knees and lower your torso to grab the bar with an overhand grip (maintain flat back and keep your chest high).
+- Slightly bend your knees and lower your torso to grab the bar with an overhand grip (maintain a neutral spine and keep your chest high).

-- Keeping your core tight, push through your heels to return to the standing position.
-This is your one repetition.
+- Keeping your core tight, push through your heels to return to standing.
+That is your one repetition.

 - Repeat as many times as you like.